“I was sexually assaulted. What are my options?”

 You are not alone!

 There is help and you are not alone.
 You can call our hotline 24/7 at 815.932.3322 to speak to someone about your options.
-The information we provide may help you make the best decisions for you.
+The information we provide can help you make the best decisions for you.
 Our hotline is 100% free and confidential.
 You can learn more about it here.

 If the assault was recent:

-You may choose to go to the hospital
+You may choose to go to the hospital.

-Going to the hospital for an exam can help identify any injuries, protect you from STI’s, and address pregnancy concerns.
+Going to the hospital for an exam can help identify any injuries, protect you from STIs, and address pregnancy concerns.
 You can choose to have evidence collected by medical staff within 7 days of the assault.
-Even if you have bathed, they may still recover evidence and they can evaluate any injuries to determine what follow up care may be needed.
+Even if you have bathed, they may still recover evidence and they can evaluate any injuries to determine what follow-up care may be needed.
 You do not need to speak to the police if you seek medical care for an assault.

 You may choose to call the police.